nugget/python-insteonplm/README.md

     -h, --help        show this help message and exit --device DEVICE   Path to PLM device
-    -v, --verbose     Set logging level to verbose -workdir WORKDIR  Working directory for reading and saving device information.
+    -v, --verbose     Set logging level to verbose --workdir WORKDIR  Working directory for reading and saving device information.

 Inside the command line tool use `help` to obtain a list of available commands.